What are the FHA loan down payment requirements?

 - A governmental agency assisting low/moderate-income families or first-time home buyers

-However, people who have a financial interest in the home purchase can’t contribute gift funds toward your down payment, such as:
+However, people who have a financial interest in the home purchase can’t contribute gift funds toward your down payment.
+These people include:

 - The seller of the property